azh4r/flask-sqlalchemy-resultful-api/README.md

-# thumbalina-api
+# flask-sqlalchemy-restful-api
-A RESTful API to generate thumbnails from images
+A RESTful API using flask, restful, sqlalchemy, marshmallow with SQLLite database